 No visit to Chesterfield is complete without stopping off in the town’s historic centre.
-First, call in at award winning Chesterfield Visitor Centre for some friendly local information.
-Then soak up some of Chesterfield's rich historical heritage in the town's Museum and Art Gallery or climb 144 steps to enjoy fantastic views from the famous ‘Crooked Spire’.
+First, call in at the town's award winning Visitor Centre for some friendly local information.
+Then soak up some of Chesterfield's rich historical heritage in the Museum and Art Gallery or climb 144 steps to enjoy fantastic views from the famous ‘Crooked Spire’.

 Chesterfield is also a great destination for shopping.
 Explore narrow medieval streets such as The Shambles for unique independent shops or visit Vicar Lane and The Pavements Shopping Centre for popular high street names.
 And don’t forget Chesterfield market, one of the biggest open-air markets in the country.